Prettyhtml/prettyhtml/README.md

 # Prettyhtml

 Prettyhtml is an opinionated HTML code formatter.
-It should help to enforce a consistent style.
+It should help to enforce a consistent style in web component templates like Angular or Vue.

-> I don't want to talk about formatting in my frontend components ;)

 - Remove unneeded white-space
 - Reorder attributes